 - CWDM or DWDM bands up to the maximum meter range.

-- High power Measurements.
-These detectors are more expensive and have slightly lower accuracy than normal InGaAs detectors, so only specify them if actually required.
-Kingfisher power meters can be used up to the maximum display range.
+- These detectors are more expensive and have lower accuracy than normal InGaAs detectors, so only specify them if expecting to measure beyond the range of a non-attenuated detector.

-- The peak signal power must be within the meter range.
+- The peak or pulsed signal power must be within the meter range.

-- The KI2600-H5 offers the best balance for most high power users, with up to +24 dBm range & reasonable Autotest senstivity
+- The KI2600-H5 or H3B offers the best balance for most high-power users, with up to +24 dBm range & reasonable Autotest sensitivity

-- POF, MPO and other fibers above 200u active light diameter.
+- For multi-fiber connectors such as MPO, MMC, or POF and other fibers above 200u active fiber core diameter.

-- HCS is 200u core diameter, so a standard meter is just OK for HCS installers, but a large area detector gives laboratory grade results.
+- HCS is 200u core diameter, so a standard meter is just OK for HCS installers.
+A large area Si5 detector will ensure laboratory grade results.

 - MPO connectors with 16 and 32 fibers require the larger Ge7 detector, which also works with other MPO fiber counts.